In this article, we’ll show you how to sign a PDF on a Mac, step by step. We’ll go through multiple options to get that PDF signed, like:

 Then type your name or initials and choose a font to personalize it.
 With Signaturely, you can choose from handwriting fonts or regular fonts.
 You can also change the color of your signature.

-Once you’re happy with your completed signature, you can simply download it.
-Your new signature will be saved on your computer as a PNG and will be ready to use.
+Once you’re happy with your completed signature, you can download it.
+Your new signature will be saved on your computer as a PNG and ready to use.

 Using Apple Preview

 If you want to sign your PDF on your Mac, you can also use Preview.
 Preview is the pre-installed app on your Mac that lets you see images when you open them.

 To start using Preview to sign a PDF, you’ll first have to open the PDF, then create your virtual signature.
 You can do it one of three ways:

 Open your PDF with Preview, click on the Markup icon, then click on the Signature icon.
 Click on Create Signature, and go to Click Here to Begin.